frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/personal-data-download.md

 2. After submitting your request, you will receive a success response.
     <img class="screenshot" alt="Request Data" src="{{docs_base_url}}/assets/img/setup/personal-data-download-request/download-request-succes.png">

-3. This will sent a mail with a download link of the data to the email address associated with the user.
+3. This will send an email with a download link of the data to the email address associated with the user.
     <img class="screenshot" alt="Download Data Email" src="{{docs_base_url}}/assets/img/setup/personal-data-download-request/download-data-email.png">

 The file available for download will be in the JSON format.

 ## 2. Personal Data Download Request DocType

 The request is also recorded in the DocType "Personal Data Download Request", the file-link that is sent to the user via email is also attached to the doc.
-Serach for Personal Data Download Request from the search bar.
+Search for Personal Data Download Request from the search bar.

 <img class="screenshot" alt="Personal Data Download Request Doctype" src="{{docs_base_url}}/assets/img/setup/personal-data-download-request/personal-data-download-request-doctype.png">